roboflow/inference/README.md

 ## © license

+The core of Inference is licensed under Apache 2.0.

+Models are subject to licensing which respects the underlying architecture.
+These licenses are listed in [`inference/models`](/inference/models).
+Paid Roboflow accounts include a commercial license for some models (see [roboflow.com/licensing](https://roboflow.com/licensing) for details).

+Cloud connected functionality (like our model and Workflows registries, dataset management, model monitoring, device management, and managed infrastructure) requires a Roboflow account and API key & is metered based on usage.

+Enterprise functionality is source-available in [`inference/enterprise`](/inference/enterprise/) under an [enterprise license](/inference/enterprise/LICENSE.txt) and usage in production requires an active Enterprise contract in good standing.

-See the "Self Hosting and Edge Deployment" section of the [Roboflow Licensing](https://roboflow.com/licensing) documentation for information on how Roboflow Inference is licensed.
+See the "Self Hosting and Edge Deployment" section of the [Roboflow Licensing](https://roboflow.com/licensing) documentation for more information on how Roboflow Inference is licensed.

 ## 🏆 contribution